inspiretravel/Honeypot-tpot-in-AWS/README.md

 #Prerequisites

 •	AWS Account, Security Group Configuration for AWS EC2, Basic knowledge of Linux commands, Elastic SIEM environment configured
+<div></div>

+#Skills Learned#

+-In-depth understanding of SIEM concepts and hands-on experience with Elastic Security and AWS EC2.

+-Proficiency in analyzing and correlating logs from the T-Pot honeypot in Elastic SIEM.

+-Ability to identify and investigate attack signatures and threat patterns in AWS-hosted environments.

+-Enhanced knowledge of network protocols, intrusion techniques, and security vulnerabilities.

+-Development of critical thinking and incident response skills for real-world cybersecurity threats.

+#Tools Used#

+-Elastic Security (SIEM) for log ingestion, correlation, and threat detection.

+-Kibana for visualizing and analyzing honeypot data.

+-AWS EC2 for deploying and managing the honeypot environment.

+-T-Pot Honeypot Framework for collecting attack telemetry and analyzing adversary behavior.

 ________________________________________
 Step 1: Launch an AWS EC2 Instance
 1. Log in to the AWS Management Console.